-For more than thirty years, Applied Psychological Measurement has led the measurement field in presenting cutting-edge methodologies and related empirical research.
-Whether the setting is educational, organizational, industrial, social or clinical, Applied Psychological Measurement focuses on ways to use the most current techniques to address measurement problems in the behavioral and social sciences.
+For more than thirty years, Applied Psychological Measurement (APM) has led the measurement field in presenting cutting-edge methodologies and related empirical research.
+Whether the setting is educational, organizational, industrial, social, or clinical, APM focuses on ways to use the most current techniques to address measurement problems in the behavioral and social sciences.

 Applied Psychological Measurement provides a complete picture of the measurement discipline.
-Its wide range of features keep you informed of all the latest developments that shape this evolving field of study.
-Among the features you'll find in its pages are
+Its wide range of features keeps readers informed of all the latest developments that shape this evolving field of study.
+Among these features are:

 - articles reporting the latest empirical research and methodological developments